19hours/sg-statutes/Accountants Act - AA2004.md

 #### Practice monitoring programme for public accountants

+33.

-33\.—(1)  The Oversight Committee may require, as a condition for a public accountant to be allowed to remain in practice, that the public accountant should undergo, at such periods as the Oversight Committee may determine, a practice monitoring programme under this Part and successfully pass the practice reviews carried out under such programme\.(2)  The Oversight Committee may require a public accountant undergoing a practice monitoring programme to pay such fee as it may specify in connection with the administration of the programme.
+—(1)  The Oversight Committee may require, as a condition for a public accountant to be allowed to remain in practice, that the public accountant should undergo, at such periods as the Oversight Committee may determine, a practice monitoring programme under this Part and successfully pass the practice reviews carried out under such programme.

+(2)  The Oversight Committee may require a public accountant undergoing a practice monitoring programme to pay such fee as it may specify in connection with the administration of the programme.

 #### Appointment of Practice Monitoring Sub-committee

+34.

-34\.—(1)  The Oversight Committee may, with the approval of the Authority, appoint a Practice Monitoring Sub-committee to assist the Oversight Committee in designing and implementing the practice monitoring programmes for the purposes of this Part\.(2)  The Oversight Committee shall designate one of the members of the Practice Monitoring Sub-committee to be its chairman.
+—(1)  The Oversight Committee may, with the approval of the Authority, appoint a Practice Monitoring Sub-committee to assist the Oversight Committee in designing and implementing the practice monitoring programmes for the purposes of this Part.

+(2)  The Oversight Committee shall designate one of the members of the Practice Monitoring Sub-committee to be its chairman.

 (3)  The term of office of a member of the Practice Monitoring Sub-committee shall be determined by the Oversight Committee.